microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 - Name - the name that will show up in the inspector
 - ThemeProperties - a list of properties that theme will store to be used when the state changes.

-Each Theme Property has a name, type (so we know what type of fields we want to display for each state), a set of values for each state and a default value for the fields.
+Each Theme Property has a name, type (defining the fields to display for each state), a set of values for each state and a default value for the fields.
-We can also choose to hide the state fields in the inspector, if the theme does not need them.
+The state fields can also be hidden in the inspector, if the theme does not require them to be visible.

 Override Init to run any startup code, that needs references to the Host GameObject.